PKU-Alignment/safety-gymnasium/docs/components_of_environments/objects/geom.rst

 .. _Sigwalls_out_of_boundary_cost:

-- out_of_boundary_cost: When agent crosses the boundary from inside the circular domain outward, it generates cost: ``1``
+- out_of_boundary_cost: When the agent crosses the boundary from inside the circular domain outward, it generates cost: ``1``

 .. _Fixedwalls: